-September 8, 2018: First day of class.
+September 7, 2021: First day of class.
 If you officially withdraw from all of your fall classes with the Office of the Registrar before this date, all fall charges (except the tuition deposit) and your financial aid award are canceled.
 If you are a new student in the fall and did not register for fall semester classes, you will be considered to have never enrolled at PLU for the semester.

-November 4, 2018: This is the date at which 60% of the semester will have elapsed.
-If you withdraw prior to this date, all PLU gift aid will be canceled, while your tuition charges and federal and state financial aid funds will be prorated on a daily basis.
+November 7, 2021: This is the date at which 60% of the semester will have elapsed.
+If you withdraw prior to this date, all PLU gift aid will be canceled, while your tuition charges and federal and state financial aid funds will be prorated on a daily basis (does not include fees).
 On campus housing charges are prorated according to the Residential Life proration schedule.
 There is no tuition refund and all financial aid for the semester will be considered to be fully utilized if you withdraw after this date.
+Work study employment terminates upon withdrawal from the university.

-E. Important Dates if withdrawing from PLU Jterm/Spring Semester: January 3, 2019: First day of class for Jterm.
+E. Important Dates if withdrawing from PLU Jterm/Spring Semester:

+January 3, 2022: First day of class for Jterm.
 If you officially withdraw from all of your Jterm and Spring classes with the Office of the Registrar before this date, all university charges (except the tuition deposit) and your financial aid award will be canceled.
 If you are a new student in the Jterm and do not register for Jterm classes, you will be considered to have never enrolled at PLU.

-January 20, 2019: This is the date at which 60% of Jterm will have elapsed.
+January 16, 2022: This is the date at which 60% of Jterm will have elapsed.
 This date is important only if you do not register for any spring semester classes or if you withdraw from all spring semester classes prior to ceasing your Jterm attendance.
 If you withdraw on or after this date, all Jterm tuition charges and financial aid will be considered to be fully utilized.
 If you withdraw prior to this date, all PLU gift aid will be canceled, while any Jterm tuition charges and federal and state inancial aid award will be prorated on a daily schedule, based on the number of days in the Jterm only.
 On campus housing charges are prorated according to the Residential Life proration schedule.

-April 4, 2019: This is the date at which 60% of the combined Jterm/spring semester will have elapsed and all tuition charges and financial are considered to have been fully utilized.
-If you withdraw prior to this date, all PLU gift aid will be canceled, while your Jterm/spring semester tuition charges and federal and state financial aid funds will be prorated on a daily schedule based on the number of days in the combined Jterm/spring semester.
+April 6, 2022 This is the date at which 60% of the combined Jterm/spring semester will have elapsed and all tuition charges and financial are considered to have been fully utilized.
+If you withdraw prior to this date, all PLU gift aid will be canceled, while your Jterm/spring semester tuition charges and federal and state financial aid funds will be prorated on a daily schedule based on the number of days in the combined Jterm/spring semester (does not include fees).
 On campus housing charges are prorated according to the Residential Life proration schedule.
 Work study employment terminates upon withdrawal from the university.